Mobara Park 茂原公園

 Mobara Park is easily accessible by foot or public transport.

-From JR Mobara Station, it is a 20-minute walk to the park.
-Alternatively, if you feel like resting your feet, you can also take a bus bound for Kami-Mobara and get off at the Sogen-ji bus stop.
+From JR Mobara Station, it is a 30-minute walk to the park.
+Alternatively, if you feel like resting your feet, you can also take a bus bound for Chonan and get off at the Mobara-ji bus stop.

 Ranked one of Japan's top 100 places for cherry blossom viewing

-Some 2,800 cherry blossom trees are in the park, including the Somei Yoshino variety
+Some 2,850 cherry blossom trees have been planted in the park, including the Somei Yoshino variety

 Peaceful surroundings under the trees

 The park is especially pretty during the cherry blossom season, when its many cherry trees come alive with pink and white blossoms.
-The park is home to nearly 3,000 cherry trees and is considered one of Japan's 100 best places to see them.
+The park is home to about 2,850 cherry trees and is considered one of Japan's 100 best places to see them.

 During the cherry blossom season, there are food stands selling snacks, festival food like yakisoba, and beer and soft drinks.
-Even during this season, the park is relatively uncrowded and quiet.
+During this season, the park bustles with visitors.